aryzing/hr-notes/hyperledger/hyperledger.md

 **Distributed ledger**: Data structure residing across multiple devices.

-**Distributed Ledger Technology**: Group of technologies that make a distributed ledger technologically bound, and which contribute in giving the ledger its properties.
+**Distributed Ledger Technology**: Group of technologies that make up a distributed ledger, and which contribute in giving the ledger its properties.
 Examples: timestamping transactions, peer-to-peer networks, cryptography, shared computational power, consensus algorithm.

 In general, modern distributed ledger technology includes

 * A *data model* representing current state of the ledger
 * A *language of transactions* for changing the ledger state
-* A *consensus protocol* to determine how to interpret the data model and perform modifications on it.
+* A *consensus protocol* to determine how to interpret the data model (i.e., which transactions are considered accepted and the order in which they ocurred).

 **Blockchain**: A blockchain is a peer-to-peer distributed ledger forged by consensus, combined with a system for "smart contracts" and other assistive technologies.